 In considering the nature and quality of the services provided by the Adviser, the Board, including the Independent Directors, received and considered information about each Portfolio's investment performance, as well as the performance of its peer group and the performance of an appropriate benchmark index.
-The Board was provided with performance data versus each Portfolio's peer group, for the 1-year, 3-year, 5-year and 10-year periods, as applicable, ended July 31, 2019 and versus each Portfolio's benchmark index, for the relevant periods, as well as the most recently available Morningstar rating for those Portfolios with an available rating.
-The Board also received certain updated performance information as of September 30, 2019.
+The Board was provided with performance data versus each Portfolio's peer group, for the 1-year, 3-year, 5-year and 10-year periods, as applicable, ended July 31, 2020 and versus each Portfolio's benchmark index, for the relevant periods, as well as the most recently available Morningstar rating for those Portfolios with an available rating.
+The Board also received certain updated performance information as of September 30, 2020.
 In addition, the Directors considered information showing performance compared to peer groups and benchmarks for rolling calendar year periods and the year to date.
-The

-Directors also receive detailed comparative performance information for the Portfolios at each regular Board meeting during the year.
+The Directors also receive detailed comparative performance information for the Portfolios at each regular Board meeting during the year.
 The Board recognized that the benchmark indices do not account for fees and expenses incurred by a fund, including the Portfolios.
 The Directors also considered how peer groups have changed over time and how comparisons may differ depending upon the selection of the peer groups or benchmark indices.

 The Directors noted the complexity of the Overlay Portfolios, in particular the complexity of managing the globally diversified set of asset classes and derivatives in which the Overlay Portfolios can invest as well as the complexity of dynamically allocating assets through the Overlay Portfolios among various asset classes as economic and market conditions change in seeking to provide the desired risk/return trade-off for their investors in light of their overall portfolios (and not just their investment in the Overlay Portfolios themselves).
+The Board reviewed the performance of the Overlay Portfolios in response to the increased market volatility and the performance of the Overlay Portfolios' dynamic asset allocation component during this unusual market environment.
+With respect to the International Portfolio and the Tax-Managed International Portfolio, the Board considered that, subject to shareholder approval, the two Portfolios would be merged into another portfolio managed by the Adviser in late 2020 or early 2021.
 In evaluating the performance of the Portfolios that invest primarily in fixed-income securities, the Directors considered whether those Portfolios may have incurred less credit risk or interest rate risk, or both, in relation to their peer groups and benchmark indices.
 Where the Portfolios had underperformed their peer groups or benchmark indices, the Directors considered the Adviser's explanations for performance and, as applicable, measures the Adviser had taken or proposed to take to improve performance.
-The Directors noted generally the Adviser's continued efforts to enhance the services provided to the Portfolios.
+In particular, for those Portfolios that pursue a value strategy, the Directors noted the Adviser's explanation regarding the recent underperformance of value strategies generally versus growth strategies.
+The Directors also noted the Adviser's explanation that certain Portfolios are designed to maintain higher credit quality and a more conservative approach versus the funds in its relevant peer group, and that as a result of a lower risk profile, those Portfolios have underperformed the peer group during periods when riskier assets have outperformed.
+The Directors noted generally the Adviser's continued efforts to enhance the services provided to the Portfolios, including but not limited to, its continued research efforts to enhance the dynamic asset allocation component utilized by the Overlay Portfolios.
 The Directors also noted that they would continue to monitor investment performance closely.